psychopy/workshops/source/3days/day1/builderAndCode.rst

 .. image:: /_images/revealMaskProperties.png

-Your mask is a square that moves (note the size and the pos settings).
+Your mask is a rectangle that moves (note the size and the pos settings).

 Code Components
 ---------------------